Free Comic Book Day: History

 Among some retailers, FCBD has been more grandly organized.
 An FCBD "shop hop" cross-promotion in London, Ontario, Canada, encourages people to visit five downtown comic shops for entry into a prize draw, and has evolved into a street festival.
 Cosplayers parade along the street, which is chalked with murals, and many other businesses along the route cater to the theme.
 Mesa, Arizona, and Portsmouth, England, have each expanded FCBD into a two-day comics convention.

 The COVID-19 pandemic caused the cancellation of FCBD 2020.
 Alt Free Comic Days was held online on that weekend, streaming panel discussions with comics creators and artists.
 In mid-June, Diamond Comics announced that the planned titles would be released weekly as Free Comic Book Summer from July 15 to September 9.
 In 2021, FCBD was held on August 14, when COVID-19 restrictions had eased somewhat.
 That year's event was received as a big day for fans in the absence of comic book conventions and other major gatherings.
 However, delays in shipping led to the event being postponed for overseas retailers.
 From the twentieth anniversary edition of the event, held May 7, 2022, FCBD returned to the first Saturday in May.

+By 2024 Diamond had lost its distinction as the sole major distributor of North American comics.
+In 2025, the company filed for bankruptcy, which "fundamentally changed the comics landscape" according to Publishers Weekly.
+Diamond's assets were sold, with Universal Distribution acquiring the rights to Free Comic Book Day.
+Some of the new distributors negotiated with Universal to include their publishers in FCBD, (Note: Lunar Distribution was creating Comic Free-For-All as its own event before reaching an agreement to join Universal's FCBD.) while Penguin Random House organized a parallel event dubbed Comics Giveaway Day.
+(Bad Idea Comics sent free comics to stores without associating with either event.)
+Both events were held at the same stores on May 2, 2026, with more than 20 titles each.